-- If you get error messages after changing permission settings, change the permission settings back to what they were and see if the error messages disappear.
+- If you experience errors after changing permission settings, change the permission settings back to what they were and see if the error disappears.
 If errors persist after restoring file permissions, contact your web hosting provider for help.

 Congratulations!
 Now you know how to set permissions on server files.